Sigmmma/c20/src/content/h1/scripting/readme.md

   t3h lag: 'Additional script information (limits, types, functionality, etc...)'
   Ifafudafi: Script limits information
   InfernoPlus: Flipped vehicle test
+  Krevil: Modulus operator
 redirects:
   - /h1/engine/scripting
 ---
 **Halo Script** is a scripting language that H1 map designers can use to have greater control over how their map works.
 It is primarily used in controlling the mission structure of single player maps, but can also be used to achieve certain effects in multiplayer, such as [synchronizing workarounds](~tips#multiplayer-synchronization).

-Scripts must be compiled into the [scenario](~) of a [map](~) using [Sapien](~h1a-sapien) when using the legacy HEK, but the H1A modding tools now compile scripts on map build and loading the scenario in Standalone using the script sources themselves.

 # Compiling a script into a scenario
-Sapien searches for scripts in the data version of your scenario's path.
-For example, if your scenario is `tags\levels\test\tutorial\tutorial.scenario`, you would place your script file in `data\levels\test\tutorial\scripts\`.
-Your script file can be named anything, but must have a `.hsc` file extension.

-Open your scenario in Sapien, then under the file menu, click "Compile Scripts".
-If there are any compilation errors, Sapien will display them in the Game View screen.
+Scripts must be compiled into the [scenario](~) tag [with Sapien](~h1a-sapien#compile-scripts) when using the legacy HEK, but the H1A modding tools now compile scripts on map build and loading the scenario in Standalone using the script sources themselves.

 # Gotchas and limits
 ## Using begin_random in startup scripts